chronicle

 1990

-Development of a complete axle series with multi-disc brakes for use in heavy-duty forklifts.
+Development of a complete axle series having multi-disc brakes for application in heavy-duty forklifts.

 1982

-Kessler + Co very successfully designs a powershift transmission, which is still produced in high quantities today.
+Designed a very successfull powershift transmission, which is still in production in high numbers today.

 1970

-In addition to various differential axles, Kessler + Co introduces the newly developed planetary axle.
-It was specially developed for a 35t aircraft tractor.
+In addition to various differential axles, newly developed planetary axles were specially developed for a 35t aircraft tractor.

 1968